interviewcrew/hub/prompt_plan.md

 1. Implement the logic for the assignment cleanup background job:
    - Service function in `googleDriveService.ts`: `deleteFile(fileId: string): Promise<void>`.
    - The worker function (triggered by a 'cleanupAssignments' job type from `PendingJobs` or a dedicated cron):
-     - Finds `InterviewAssignment` records where `Evaluation` is submitted (or interview date passed + buffer) more than X hours/days ago (configurable, e.g., 72 hours) and `resourceDeletedAt` is false.
+     - Finds `InterviewAssignment` records where `Evaluation` is submitted (or interview date passed + buffer) more than X hours/days ago (configurable, e.g., 72 hours) and `resourceDeletedAt` is null.
-     - For each, calls `googleDriveService.deleteFile(copiedGoogleDocFileId)`.
+     - For each, calls `googleDriveService.deleteFile(resourceIdentifier)`.
-     - If successful, updates `InterviewAssignment.resourceDeletedAt` to true (or deletes the record).
+     - If successful, updates `InterviewAssignment.resourceDeletedAt` with the current timestamp.
      - Handles errors during deletion.
 2. Add a mechanism to periodically queue a 'cleanupAssignments' job (e.g., a daily Vercel Cron Job that adds this job type to `PendingJobs`, or directly calls a cleanup API endpoint).
 3. Write integration tests for the cleanup logic (mocking Drive API calls).